Nebraska Revised Statute 17-121

 (1) A city of the second class shall have the power to make regulations to prevent the introduction and spread of contagious, infectious, or malignant diseases into the city, to make quarantine laws for that purpose, and to enforce such regulations.

-(2) In cities of the second class with a commission form of government as provided in Chapter 19, article 4, and cities of the second class with a city manager plan of government as provided in Chapter 19, article 6, a board of health shall be created consisting of five members: The mayor, who shall be chairperson, and four other members.
+(2) In cities of the second class with a commission plan of government as provided in the Municipal Commission Plan of Government Act and cities of the second class with a city manager plan of government as provided in the City Manager Plan of Government Act, a board of health shall be created consisting of five members: The mayor, who shall be chairperson, and four other members.
 One member shall be a physician or health care provider, if one can be found who is willing to serve.
 Such physician or health care provider, if appointed, shall be the board's medical advisor.
 If the city manager has appointed a chief of police, the chief of police shall serve on the board as secretary and quarantine officer.

 (3) In all other cities of the second class, a board of health shall be created consisting of four members: The mayor, who shall be chairperson, the president of the city council, and two other members.
 One member shall be a physician or health care provider, if one can be found who is willing to serve.
 Such physician or health care provider, if appointed, shall be the board's medical advisor.
 If the mayor has appointed a chief of police, the chief of police shall serve on the board as secretary and quarantine officer.